osvathrobi/node-ibus/README.md

 ### Raw IBUS data stream files

-in the src/raw folder I have sniffed and logged some of the data that goes through the stream.
+in the src/raw folder I have sniffed and logged some of the data that goes through the IBUS stream of a BMW X3 E83 from 2010.

 ```test1.bin```, ```BMW_IBUS_1.bin``` and ```BMW_IBUS_2.bin```